sijbrandij/email-api/README.md

 - spring-watcher-listen (~> 2.0.0)

 ### Installation
-1. Clone the git repo to your own machine
+1. Clone the git repo to your own machine `git clone git@github.com:sijbrandij/email-api.git`
 2. `cd email/`
 3. `bundle install`
 This should install the application on your machine.